ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 For this to work properly, your storage handler must inherit from `eZ\Publish\Core\FieldType\GatewayBasedStorage`.

-Also note that there can be several gateways per field type (one per storage engine basically).
+Also note that there can be several gateways per Field Type (one per storage engine basically).

-The gateway configuration for basic field types are located in [EzPublishCoreBundle/Resources/config/storage\_engines.yml](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Bundle/EzPublishCoreBundle/Resources/config/storage_engines.yml).
+The gateway configuration for basic Field Types are located in [EzPublishCoreBundle/Resources/config/storage\_engines.yml](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Bundle/EzPublishCoreBundle/Resources/config/storage_engines.yml).

 ## Settings schema and allowed validators